secretstartups/handbook/entity/gmbh-germany/index.html.md

 **Claims Reporting**
 1. Once a Team Member files a claim, the compensation paymnet is transferred to the employer.
 In addition the insurer will inform the Total Rewards team that a payment has been made.
-1. Total Rewards will notify non-US Payroll and Payroll will payout the the claim accordingly and withhold taxes as applicable.
+1. Total Rewards will notify non-US Payroll and Payroll will payout the claim accordingly and withhold taxes as applicable.

 ## Pay slip provider